publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 1. Is there a two to four year roadmap?
 2. Is there a public backlog in English or one you can make public?
-3. Is there a public bugtracking system in English or one you can make public?
+3. Are your goals for the next 6 months more ambitious or realistic?
 4. How far through your current set of goals are you?
-5. Would you describe your goals in the next six months as realistic or ambitious?
+5. Is there a public bugtracking system in English or one you can make public?
 6. Is the codebase being deployed by another organization?
 7. Has any other organization expressed an interest in deploying the code?